AdityaMulgundkar/flutter_opencv/README.md

 If you find a bug or want a feature, but don't know how to fix/implement it, please fill an [issue](https://github.com/AdityaMulgundkar/flutter_opencv/issues).
 If you fixed a bug or implemented a feature, please send a [pull request](https://github.com/AdityaMulgundkar/flutter_opencv/pulls).

+## Trademarks
+“Flutter and the related logo are trademarks of Google LLC.
+We are not endorsed by or affiliated with Google LLC.”

 ## Copyright(s)
 License Agreement